 KICAD 10: Hierarchical Sheets and Blocks: Lay 'Em Out Once, Use 'Em Over and Over

-Readers: today's post assumes you have decent knowledge of Kicad, the incredible open source EDA program.
+Readers: today's post assumes you have a working knowledge of Kicad, an incredible open source EDA program.
 If not, this post might be pea soup.
 Newbies: watch a great Kicad tutorial here.
-Also--previous audioDiWHY posts focusing on Kicad are here, here, here and here
+And--previous audioDiWHY posts focusing on Kicad are here, here, here and here

-Our beloved schematic capture/PCB layout/simulation software has added some great features in the last few revisions making bits of previous designs reusable--a huge timesaver.
+Kicad--our beloved schematic capture/PCB layout/simulation software--has recently added some great features in making bits of your previous designs reusable--a huge timesaver.

 "Hierarchical Sheets"